History

 Today, The Villages Public Safety Department has the honor of serving the world’s largest retirement community.
 Over the past twenty years, the community and

-reduction in service.
-The Department’s coverage area exceeds 55 square miles with over 140,000 residents in three counties (Lake, Sumter, Marion) and five cities
+no reduction in service.
+The Department’s coverage area exceeds 55 square miles with over 140,000 residents in three counties (Lake, Sumter, Marion) and five

 Department Profile

-The Village Public Safety Department is a full-service fire-rescue Department operating out of nine stations strategically located to ensure a rapid response to emergencies.
+The Village Public Safety Department is a full-service career fire rescue department operating out of nine stations strategically located throughout the community to ensure a rapid response to emergencies.

 - 1 – 95’ Tower Ladder